AbrrenC/Deviance-based-Logistic-Tree-DbLT/README.md

   - Code for DbLT pruning function
   - Code for DbLT prediction function
   - Code for zero/root node analysis (DbLT_0), there are two sub-functions:
-    - Fit Logistic Regression for entire dataset
+    - Zero Node Analysis Function 1: Fit Logistic Regression for entire dataset
-    - Fit Simple Logistic Regression for each variable
+    - Zero Node Analysis Function 2: Fit Simple Logistic Regression for each variable
 - **Simulation: Script**
   - The script is used generate three datasets for three simulation studies
 - **Simulation: Results**